isomerpages/cpib-corp/press-room/press-releases/_posts/2025-07-18-post-Five Chinese Nationals Charged with Alleged Corruption Offences and Denied Bail.md

 Bureau (CPIB) revealed that these five Chinese nationals committed the corruption offence(s) in order to obtain Special Passes to prolong their stay in Singapore so that they could sell illegal Sex Enhancement Medications while on bail.
+CPIB investigations further revealed that they had also paid their bailors to facilitate their bail and subsequent bail extensions.
 Investigations with respect to the scheme are ongoing.</p>
 <p>(a) <strong>Xiao Xiezhi (“Xiezhi”)</strong> (肖撷知, 43-year-old male Chinese
 National) who, on 22 January 2025, allegedly offered bribes amounting to S$400 to three National Environment Agency (NEA) enforcement officers Muhammad